awsdocs/aws-greengrass-developer-guide/doc_source/tagging.md

 ![\[The Tags page showing several tag key-value pairs.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-tags.png)

-### Tagging Support in the AWS IoT Greengrass API<a name="tagging-support-api"></a>
+### Tagging support in the AWS IoT Greengrass API<a name="tagging-support-api"></a>

 You can use the AWS IoT Greengrass API to create, list, and manage tags for AWS IoT Greengrass resources that support tagging\.
 Before you create tags, be aware of tagging restrictions\.
-For more information, see [Tag Naming and Usage Conventions](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Tag naming and usage conventions](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *Amazon Web Services General Reference*\.
 + To add tags during resource creation, define them in the `tags` property of the resource\.
 + To add tags after a resource is created, or to update tag values, use the `TagResource` action\.
 + To remove tags from a resource, use the `UntagResource` action\.